Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Conclusions

-We show that evaporation constraints on $f_{\text{pbh}}$, the fraction of DM in the form of PRBHs, can be substantially altered in either direction when moving away from the Schwarzschild picture, leading to the asteroid mass window further opening up or closing down depending on the direction of the shifts in $f_{\text{pbh}}$ limits.
-For three of the PRBHs we considered (the Bardeen, Hayward, and CGSV ones) the lower edge of the asteroid mass window is shifted by nearly a decade in mass, leading to a larger region of parameter space where PRBHs could account for the entire DM component, which should be the target of the same probes proposed to test the standard window~\cite{Ray:2021mxu,Ghosh:2022okj,Branco:2023frw,Bertrand:2023zkl,Tran:2023jci,Dent:2024yje,Tamta:2024pow}.
-The opposite trend takes place with the Hayward-like BH we constructed, and we have argued that part of this different behaviour can be traced back to the evolution (increase or decrease) of the PRBH temperature as the regularizing parameter is increased.
-On the other hand, the nature of the regular BH core (de Sitter or Minkowski) does not appear to play a significant role in this sense.
+We show that evaporation constraints on $f_{\text{pbh}}$, the fraction of DM in the form of PRBHs, can be substantially loosened when moving away from the Schwarzschild picture, leading to the asteroid mass window further opening up.
+For the three PRBHs considered (the Bardeen, Hayward, and CGSV ones) the lower edge of the asteroid mass window is shifted by a decade in mass or more, leading to a larger region of parameter space where PRBHs could account for the entire DM component, which should be the target of the same probes proposed to test the standard window~\cite{Ray:2021mxu,Kainulainen:2021rbg,Ghosh:2022okj,Branco:2023frw,Amaral:2023ekd,Bertrand:2023zkl,Tran:2023jci,Dent:2024yje,Tamta:2024pow}.
+The nature of the regular BH core (de Sitter or Minkowski) does not appear to play a significant role in this sense.
 Overall, we have shown that the phenomenology of primordial regular BHs can be particularly rich, making the associated simultaneous solution to the DM and singularity problems one worthy of further study.
+We note that the constraints we obtained would become even weaker had we moved closer to the extremal limit for the regularizing parameter $\ell$: indeed, in this limit the temperatures of the RBHs we considered approaches zero, implying that there are no constraints from evaporation~\cite{Pacheco:2018mvs}.